PaoloMazzon/Vulkan2D/README.md

 Right now it can do most things you would need in a game-dev environment but is still in development as lacks a few very important things (check the TODO).

- + Draw polygons easily
+ + Draw rectangles/circles/lines/polygons easily
- + Load and draw textures (including only parts of images for spritesheets and the lot)
+ + Load and draw textures (including only parts of images for sprite sheets and the lot)
- + Simple configuration options you can change at any point (you need not restart to change MSAA, for example)
+ + Simple configuration options you can change at any point
  + Simple yet powerful camera and viewport controls
- + Colour modifier that can be changed mid-frame in order to make things transparent, colour white things, and so on
+ + Colour modifier built-in to change colour of anything on the fly
- + Build options to make the renderer play with your setup
+ + Lots of build options to better optimize the renderer for your setup
  + Small amount of required features and limits to make the renderer work on most machines
- + Render to textures and/or the screen
  + Loads custom default shaders from file if available (can be disabled in BuildOptions.h)
+ + Render to textures easily
+ + Simple shader interface to utilize custom shaders

 TODO
 ====

  + Draw part of a texture
- + Pipelines for a couple different blend modes (can be integrated into VK2DPipeline by having multiple pipelines internally)
+ + Support for different blend modes
- + Texture descriptor array
+ + Put textures in a descriptor array
  + Sub-allocations/better memory allocation

 Warning